 This study investigates how a peer firm's earnings guidance affects investors' credibility assessments of a target firm.
 Results suggest that when both a target firm and a peer firm provide earnings guidance, contrast effects occur such that the more accurate the earnings guidance of the target firm relative to the peer, the greater are investors' credibility assessments for the target.
 However, such contrast effect diminishes as the target firm's earnings guidance becomes more accurate.
 On the contrary, when a peer provides earnings guidance but the target firm does not, assimilation effects as opposed to contrast effects dominate investors' credibility judgments.

 Sentiment from more than 3.6 million Reuters news articles is tested in a vector autoregression model framework on its ability to forecast returns of the Dow Jones Industrial Average stock index.
 We show that Reuters sentiment can explain and predict changes in stock returns better than macroeconomic factors.
 We further find that negative Reuters sentiment has more predictive power than positive Reuters sentiment.
 Trading strategies with Reuters sentiment achieve significant outperformance with high success rates as well as high Sharpe ratios.

-Individual Investors Differ in Their Preference for Financial Skewness?
+Do Institutional and Individual Investors Differ in Their Preference for Financial Skewness?